Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 ### Sync examples
 * [Manage Models Synchronously](#manage-models-synchronously)

+> Note that these samples use SDK `V4.0.0-beta.X`.
+For lower versions of the SDK, please see [Form Recognizer Samples for V3.1.X][formrecov3_samples].

 ### Extract Layout
 Extract text, selection marks, text styles, and table structures, along with their bounding region coordinates from documents.